danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 }
 ```

-We must then define a `preference key` that we can use to track the offset, by adding a `preference` modifier to the scroll view content:
+We must then define a `preference key` that we can use to track the scroll offset, by adding a `preference` modifier to the scroll view content:

 ```swift
 struct ScrollOffsetPreferenceKey: PreferenceKey {